populationgenomics/tob-wgs/scripts/rv_expression_association/README.md

 ```

 #### current steps
-for now, considering all regulatory variants (or, e.g. selecting promoter variants only) and considering pseudo-bulk (mean) expression for each individual, borrowing the expression files from Kat's eQTL files.
+for now, considering all regulatory variants (or, _e.g.,_ selecting promoter variants only) and considering pseudo-bulk (mean) expression for each individual, borrowing the expression file (here, donor-level aggregated expression in naive B cells) from Kat's eQTL files.

 ### Step 3 - run SKAT

 This is an R script that run SKAT-O in multiple modes (after matching sample IDs across objects):
 * with and without the kinship matrix K
-* reporting the p-values for each of the burden, SKAT and optimised SKAT-O tests.
+* reporting the p-values for each of the burden, SKAT and optimised SKAT-O tests. (print only atm, change to saving p-values to file)

 To run:
 ```